saritha2106/Stock-Price-Trend-Predictor/README.md

 Disclaimer
 This project is developed for educational and demonstration purposes.
-Stock market predictions are not guaranteed and should not be considered financial advice.
+Stock market predictions are not guaranteed and should  be considered  with financial advice.